How do you know if the menopause information you are reading on the internet is correct? How do you know what to trust, and whom to trust?

 You can find them here: https://www.emas-online.org/

-For additional solid, reliable information, download the Vergo App, join the course and GET EDUCATED!
+For additional solid, reliable information, download the Vergo App, called The Menopause Educator.

 If you have any questions or comments, please feel free to reach out email@example.com